GGAALL98/txt-chat/README.md

 # txt-chat
-Summery
+# Summery
 Simple Batch/bash chat.

-Runs on Windows, OSX(with wine or macports) and Linux.
+Supports Windows, OSX(with wine or macports) and Linux.

-Its
+It isnt require internet connections.

+Its save the chat log into .txt file with the time of any message and the name of the sender.

+Ther are 2 windows, one for the chat room(display the new messages) and one for the chat box(typing box) Its light-size and runs without any installation.

+# Running
+Windows:
+Run